Breakfast at our Ryokan

 The pool has two curly slides and Jerome wanted to go on them.
 We paid the entrance fee and changed into our swimming costumes.
 The next hour we spent going down the slides.
 We were the only gaijins (foreigners) and to the amusement of the Japanese, I was probably the only girl in a bikini as the locals mostly cover up to avoid the sun and stay white skinned for beauty.

-Next to the beach were some food stalls, selling standard Japanese takeaway fare of yakisoba, chicken katsu…etc.
+Next to the beach at Shimanami were some food stalls, selling standard Japanese takeaway fare of yakisoba, chicken katsu…etc.

 Lunch with a View